Independent Girls Schools Association

-The Independent Girls’ Schools Association (formerly known as IGSSA now trading as IGSA), was established in Sydney, New South Wales, Australia, in 1922 with five founding members, all of them independent girls' schools.
+The Independent Girls’ Schools Association (formerly known as IGSSA) was established in Sydney, New South Wales, Australia, in 1922 with five founding members, all of them independent girls' schools.

 Today, the thirty-two members' schools of AHIGS are eligible to participate and compete against each other in a number of sporting carnivals and interschool sports through IGSA (formerly known as IGSSA).
 Secondary school girls compete in team and individual sports at school level and can be selected to represent IGSA Sport as part of the NSWCIS and All Schools sporting pathways.

 History

 The Independent Girls' Schools Sporting Association was established in 1922 as the Girls Secondary Schools Sports Union.
 Commencing with just five members, all of them independent, Protestant schools for girls, IGSSA grew rapidly in the 1980s and 90s following the introduction of graded competition for many sports, improving competitions and adding new sports.

 Today IGSA (or the AHIGS Sporting Committee, formerly known as IGSSA) is a sub-committee of the Association of Heads of Independent Girls' Schools (AHIGS).